Toxic Shame Counselling Wolverhampton

 Strong feelings of shame stimulate the sympathetic nervous system, causing a fight/flight/freeze reaction.
 We feel exposed and want to hide or react with rage, while feeling profoundly alienated from others and good parts of ourselves.
 We may not be able to think or talk clearly and be consumed with self-loathing, which is made worse because we’re unable to be rid of ourselves.

 We all have our own specific triggers or tender points that produce feelings of shame.
 The intensity of our experience varies, too, depending upon our prior life experiences, cultural beliefs, personality, and the activating event.

-Unlike ordinary shame, “internalized shame” hangs around and alters our self-image.
+Unlike ordinary shame, “internalised shame” hangs around and alters our self-image.
 It’s shame that has become “toxic,” a term first coined by Sylvan Tomkins in the early 1960s in his scholarly examination of human affect.
-For some people, toxic shame can monopolize their personality, while for others, it lies beneath their conscious awareness, but can easily be triggered.
+For some people, toxic shame can monopolise their personality, while for others, it lies beneath their conscious awareness, but can easily be triggered.

 Characteristics of Toxic Shame